At a Glance

 Make sure you're well-versed in Unix and Linux scripting.
 Be prepared to discuss your previous projects and how you've used these skills to develop functionalities, especially in a back office context.

-Familiarise yourself with FX, Money Markets, and Derivatives.
-Understanding the nuances of these products will help you demonstrate your relevance to the role and show that you can hit the ground running.
+Familiarise yourself with the basics of FX, Money Markets, and Derivatives.
+Understanding trade processing, confirmations, settlements, payments, and accounting will help you demonstrate your relevance to the investment banking sector.

 ✨Prepare for Technical Questions